-What is a Non-Destructive Testing Specialist?
+What Does it Take to Be a Non-Destructive Testing Specialist?

-Position Description Test the safety of structures, vehicles, or vessels using x-ray, ultrasound, fiber optic or related equipment.
+Non-Destructive Testing Specialist Example Test the safety of structures, vehicles, or vessels using x-ray, ultrasound, fiber optic or related equipment.

-Life As a Non-Destructive Testing Specialist
+Daily Life Of a Non-Destructive Testing Specialist

 - Develop or use new non-destructive testing (NDT) methods, such as acoustic emission testing, leak testing, and thermal or infrared testing.